MrAndrew/The-Scoop/README.md

 ## Project Overview

-In this project, you will build all of the routing and database logic for an article submission web app called The Scoop.
+In this project, my responsibility was to build all of the routing and database logic for an article submission web app called The Scoop.

 The Scoop allows users to:
 - Create and log in to custom username handles